 - Philosophically speaking, it feels like WordPress is returning to its roots as a blogging platform while cutting a swath through the decades of legacy plugin cruft.
 Kind of like when Disney bought Star Wars and decided the Expanded Universe was out of canon

-- As much as we like content blocks and like the idea of going back to basics to perfect the user experience, we very much think there’s more to websites than just creating pages and placing content, and Gutenberg does little to address that
+- As much as we like content blocks and like the idea of going back to basics to perfect the user interface, we very much think there’s more to websites than just creating pages and placing content, and Gutenberg does little to address that

 - Some third parties are getting on board with the new platform - Elementor have created their own blocks for Gutenberg which brings their even more design-focused alternative back into the workflow.